Caolvxiong/Alien-Jump/README.md

 # EllioAndroid
-An Android Game developed for fun and practice.
+An Android Game developed for fun and practicing Android programming skills.